K22: Career Transition Award from NIA

 |Resubmission Due Date

 |Initial Review Date

 |Council Review Date

 NIA's K22 award can cover fringe benefits in addition to salary.
 Research development costs may cover tuition and fees related to career development, research-related expenses, travel to research meetings or trainings, and statistical services.

 - Current position: Non-independent research position in the U.S.

 - Residency: U.S. citizen or permanent resident at time of award.

 - Eligible grants: If you have been an independent PI on a small research grant (R03, R21, or equivalent), you remain eligible for the K22.
-Please note that NOT-AG-22-002 clarified that receiving an R21 does not prevent you from applying for the K22.

 - Disqualifying positions: You may NOT hold or have held an independent tenure-track or research faculty position or its equivalent.